phyohan18/Interview-project/Readme.md

   2. List panorama images in a table with the essential data about the image files
   3. Search panorama images by name
   4. Show data analytics by self-designed type of charts about the images
-  5. View Panorama image by Three.js
+  5. View Panorama image by Three.js in a popup window
   6. Panorama viewer like this [example](https://threejs.org/examples/webgl_panorama_equirectangular.html)
+  7. Change Panorama image by selection

 ## Process